Updated July 2020.

 She did ask, after all.

-That little tidbit about coffee-based drinks containing a lot of calories and potentially promoting weight gain got a “Really?!”
+The little tidbit about coffee-based drinks containing a lot of calories and potentially promoting weight gain got a “Really?!”

 “I think I might be addicted,” said G.

-And the after-school coffee drinks are much less frequent.
+The after-school coffee drinks are much less frequent.

 What do you think?
 Is coffee good or bad for your teen?
 And how did it go when your teen asked about it?

 You may enjoy reading some of these articles about teens and eating: